rNLKJA/UoM-DS-2019-2024/README.md

     **Posterior or conditional probabilities**: probabilities that calculated after any evidence shows up.

+    Typically, we are interested in the posterior joint distribution of the query variables Y given specific values e for the evidence variables E.

+    Let the hidden variables be H = X - Y - E, then the required summation of joint entries is doen by summing out the hidden variables:

+    P(Y|E = e) = aP(Y,E = e) = a \sum_n P(Y, E = e, H = h)

+    The terms in the summation are joint entries because Y, E, and H together exhaust the set of random variables.

+    Obvious problems:
+    - Worst-case time complexity O(d^n) where d is the largest arity.
+    - Space complexity O(d^n) to store the joint distribution.

     **Short Summary**
     - Probability is a rigorous formalism for uncertain knowledge.
     - Joint probability distribution specifies probability of every atomic event.